btcpayserver/btcpayserver/README.md

 If you have trouble using BTCPay, consider joining [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from the BTCPay community members.
 Only file [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other members of the community.

-The main community chat is located on [Mattermost](https://chat.btcpayserver.org/).

 ## 🤝 Contributing

 BTCPay Server is built and maintained entirely by volunteer contributors around the internet.
 We welcome and appreciate new contributions.